ericbiewener/vscode-vandelay/README.md

 ### `processDefaultName: filepath => ?string` (JS only)
 Default exports will be tracked using the file name (i.e. a default export in `myFile.js` will be named `myFile`).
-Implement this setting to modify this behavior on a file-by-file basis.
+This setting lets you modify this behavior on a file-by-file basis.
 By returning a falsey value, the default filename-based naming will still be used.

 * `filepath`: is the absolute path to the file on your computer.